Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

 <table>
   <tr>
     <td width="50%">
-      <p>Believe it or not, this isn't done just to be different.
-There are a
+      <p>Believe it or not, this isn't done just to be different from the 4:4
-      couple reasons why.</p>
+      CW adjust strat.
+There are a couple practical reasons why.</p>
       <ul>
         <li>Flipping the DPS gives the healers the closer tower (North-West), so
         they have <em>slightly</em> more time to squeeze in any last-minute